 Taking part in the events arranged by your community is another smart way to get yourself noticed on a local scale.
 Start by donating to causes or sponsoring local sporting events if you have access to funding.
 Introduce your business by sponsoring a local football team and get your brand’s name on the back of their shirts.
 Arrange a fundraiser at your office and give out branded merchandise to those in attendance.
 Steps like these will humanize your brand.

 Additionally, you could consider donating your corporate space or office to a session or event that aligns with the interests of your target market.
 That way, prospects will become associated with your company for a viable cause, as well as associate you with good times to come.
-If there’s something Instagrammable in your office like fancy wall art or something similar, put that in the main space.
+If there’s something Instagrammable in your offices like fancy wall art or something similar, put that in the main space.
 That’ll also help cement your company in the minds of any audiences.

 4. Expand Your Network

 Even the tiniest companies in the smallest neighborhoods will get ample chances to expand their network.
-What you need to do on your part is ensure that you’re always in touch with other business owners, regardless of where you are at this point in time.
+What you need to do on your part is to ensure that you’re always in touch with other business owners, regardless of where you are at this point in time.
 You never know when you’re going to come across an individual who can help you grow your brand in one way or another.
 Talk to your customers, suppliers, business partners, neighbors, gardener – the opportunity to expand your presence can pop up anywhere!

 Of course, there are some obvious avenues that you should consider when you go out there to network.
 For instance, you can attend exhibitions in your locality that are relevant to your niche or even take a shot at a speaking engagement or two at a big conference if you are a leader within your industry.
 Appearances at exhibitions and conferences as a keynote speaker will also place you in an ideal position to cross-promote your brand with other companies who may be able to provide products and services that are complementary to your offerings.